 Summary: EJ Dalius mental health problems are real.
 The pandemic has made life miserable for many people, but the idea is to stay firm and also resilient.
-Eric Dalius shows the way.
+EJ Dalius shows the way.

 It might look simple but it’s not always easy to mind your own mind.
 As Covid-19 shows little signs of retreating, you face an avalanche of news reports about cases and also deaths through newspapers, social media, TV, and friends and family.